caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-usage-examples.md

 Start by creating a top-level file in your module called `_examples.py`.
 Mine will be called `q2-dwq2/q2_dwq2/_examples.py`.
-Add the following code, and then we'll work through it line-by-line.
+Add the following code, and then we'll work through it.

 ```python
 import tempfile